 Obverse: M AVREL ANTONINVS AVG; Laureate Bust of the Emperor Facing Right

-Reverse: TR P XXXIIII IMP X COS III PP; Fortuna Seated to the Left, Holding a Rudder and a Cornucopiae
+Reverse: COS III PP; Roma Seated to the Left on a Cuirass, Holding Victory and a Parazonium

 Marcus Aurelius Antoninus was the Emperor of Rome from 161 until his death in 180 A.D.
 Born Marcus Annius Verus, he was adopted by the emperor Antoninus Pius in 138, and married his daughter Annia Galeria Faustina a few years later.
 He succeeded to the throne without difficulty on Antoninus' death.
 Marcus Aurelius was educated by the best tutors in Rome and was a devotee of Stoicism.
 However, he felt with more religious fervor the communion of man in the unity of the universe than most other Stoics.
 In his later years, he wrote the Meditations as a relief from his lonely office, in which he attempts to reconcile his Stoic philosophy of virtue and self-sacrifice with his role as emperor.